gilpinj/lab03/README.md

 * Understand the importance of Code coverage in assessing testing of software deliverables
 * Use a code coverage tool to determine untested segments of source code.
 * Measure code coverage in Java using the ECL-Emma tool in IntelliJ.
-* Construct new JUnit test cases to increase code coverage.
+* Construct new TestNG test cases to increase code coverage.
 * Use external models to generate test cases for a project.

 ## Introduction